asyncapi/spec-json-schemas/README.md

 The manual process of creating a new version is to:
 1. Duplicate the latest version (`y.y.y`) under definitions (so we have the correct base to make changes from).
-2. Rename the folder to the new version.
+2. Rename the folder to the new version (`x.x.x`).
-3. Search and replace in the new duplicated folder for `definitions/y.y.y` and replace it with `definitions/x.x.x`, where `x.x.x` is the new version.
+3. Search and replace in the new duplicated folder for `y.y.y` and replace it with `x.x.x`.